alexscg/stack-edit-test/test-root.md

   <a href="https://mds.mckinsey.com/develop/react/get-started">
   </a>
 </p>
+Welcome to McKinsey Design System React library of components.
+This library is part of a larger design system and shoul

 #### Getting Started
 If you are just getting started with MDS React Library please visit our getting started page.
-It has all the information you need to get up to speed quickly and start code.
+It has all the information you need to get up to speed quickly and start coding.

 #### Installation
 Configure Firm's on-prem jFrog artifactory to install MDS React library.
 ```sh
 npm config set @mds:registry https://artifacts.intranet.mckinsey.com/artifactory/api/npm/mds-npm/